Hejsil/zig-clap/README.md

 ### `help`

-The `help`, `helpEx` and `helpFull` are functions for printing a simple list of all parameters the program can take.
+The `help` prints a simple list of all parameters the program can take.
+It expects the `Id` to have a `description` method and an `value` method so that it can provide that in the output.

 ```zig
 const clap = @import("clap");